Saturday, April 01, 2023

 ankle fracture xray

-Obtaining a thorough medical history is important because factors like diabetes and positive smoking history can impact the healing of an ankle fracture.
+Obtaining a thorough medical history is important because factors like diabetes and positive smoking history can impact the healing of a broken ankle.

 If there are multiple breaks in the bone, your doctor may want to order a Computed Tomography scan (CT scan).
-A CT scan can help provide detailed visualization of broken bones.
-Occasionally, this may be needed for surgical planning.
+A CT scan can help provide detailed visualization of broken bones and joint.
+This may be needed for surgical planning.

 A Magnetic Resonance Imaging scan (MRI) may be ordered.
 This can provide further detail on the fracture as well as identify any ligament/tendon injuries that may also be present.